-Although the majority of the site at present is managed as amenity grassland reducing the opportunities for insects, some nectar source does exist.
+Although the majority of the site at present is managed as amenity grassland reducing the opportunities for insects, some nectar sources do exist.
 During spring and early summer the formal flower beds and wildflower meadow areas support feeding insects.
-A large percentage of the boundary hedges and mature standard trees have some degree of Ivy which provides a valuable source of nectar during autumn.
+A large percentage of the boundary hedges and mature standard trees have some degree of ivy which provides a valuable source of nectar during autumn.
+Limited invertebrate records exist for the site, however Holly Blue, Small White and Speckled Wood butterflies have been recorded.